Helping your partner recover from a Perinatal Mental Illness? We have information ready to help you and your partner together.

 - Reassure her that what she is going through may be PPD or a related illness.
 These are the most common complications of having a baby and it is not her fault.

 - It is possible that your partner might have an iron deficiency or a problem with her thyroid, which can sometimes mimic symptoms of depression.
 Only her health care provider can provide an accurate diagnosis.

 - Help her to reach out for help.

 - Ask her what you can do to help.
 She may not know, but it’s important to ask.
 Things she may need help with include: scheduling her doctor’s appointment, calling her public health nurse, contacting a local support group and even driving her to medical appointments and support group meetings.
 Reassure her that this is not her fault and that the sooner she gets help, the sooner she will feel better.

-- Tell her about the Postpartum Support International and Mood Disorders Association of Manitoba warmlines.
+- Tell her about the Postpartum Support International Helpline and Mood Disorders Association of Manitoba Postpartum Warmline.

 - Get help and support for yourself.